Dementia Requires Gradual Changes to Schedules, Routines & Times

-Routine and consistency are one of the most important elements of successful caregiving for anyone with Dementia, even more with Lewy Body Dementia (LBD).
+Routine and consistency are one of the most important elements of successful caregiving for anyone with Dementia, even more so with Lewy Body Dementia (LBD).

 Times change.
 So do schedules.
 While some changes are necessary, most can be eased into, or adapted, for best results.